Emmitt Smith: 2002 season

-In 2002, he reached the goal he set as a rookie, finishing the season with 17,162 career yards and breaking the NFL rushing record previously held by Walter Payton against the Seattle Seahawks.
-In the same game against the Seahawks, Smith ran for a touchdown that gave him 150 career rushing touchdowns.
-He finished the 2002 season with 254 carries for 975 rushing yards and five rushing touchdowns.
+In 2002, Smith reached the goal he set as a rookie, finishing the season with 17,162 career yards and breaking the NFL rushing record previously held by Walter Payton against the Seattle Seahawks.
+He had 24 carries for 109 yards and a touchdown in a 17–14 loss to the Seahawks.
+In the same game against the Seahawks, he ran for a touchdown that gave him 150 career rushing touchdowns.
+In Week 13, against Washington, he had 23 carries for 144 yards in a 27–20 win.
+He finished the 2002 season with 254 carries for 975 rushing yards and five rushing touchdowns as the Cowboys went 5–11 and fired Dave Campo as head coach.
 After the season, the Cowboys hired head coach Bill Parcells who wanted to go with younger running backs and released Smith on February 26, 2003.